-We start to swim and strait away we are greeted by more than 100 little silver fish attracted by our lights.
+We start to swim and strait away we are greeted by more than 100 little silver fish.
+Our dive lights are attracting them to us.
 As we swim down the bank they lose interest and swim off out of view.

-We are down to about 5 meters now and already I start to notice how colorful the corals really are when lit up by our torches.
+We are down to about 5 meters.
+I start to notice how colorful the corals really are when lit up by our torches.
 Our instructor signals us to look between the corals and I see something red moving around.
-I take a closer look and suddenly an octopus springs out from the corals and swims gracefully off into the distance.
+I take a closer look and suddenly an octopus springs out from the corals.
+It swims gracefully off into the distance.
 As he swims off something else comes into view, a family of squid displaying all their bio luminescent colors.
-They seem curious and float effortlessly beside us until all of a sudden with a single burst they disappear into the darkness.
+They seem curious and float effortlessly beside us.
+All of a sudden with a single burst they disappear into the darkness.

 Next we find a Moray Eel, not tucked into the rock like normal but swimming out and about uninterested in our presence.
-All in all we see at least 5 different types of Moray, each one very different from the last.
+All in all we see at least 5 different types of Moray during our night dive.
+Each Morey very different from the last.

 As we go a little deeper to around 10 meters we spot something on the rock that looks like a really colorful slug, orange, gold and white.
 I am later told that it’s a Nudibranch, one of more than 3000 different types.
 A wonderful creature!